Logistic

 (further) supported the training of technical personnel for the

-Nike Hercules-equipped anti-aircraft guided weapon units, which training was
+Nike Hercules-equipped anti-aircraft guided weapon units (12 Guided Weapon Group), which training was

 provided at the NAMSA Nike Training Centre (NNTC) in Fort Bliss.
 The NOD was probably located with the US Army Air Defense School (USAADS) in said place.16 | r. | The